-EDITOR’S NOTE: This report was first published in the December 13, 2018, edition of The Canadian Record, and has been amended to include a link to the official prescribed burn plan, which was not yet available at that time.
+EDITOR’S NOTE: This report was first published in the December 13, 2018, edition of The Canadian Record, and was amended this week to reflect current information.

 The Texas Parks and Wildlife Department is again planning to conduct prescribed burns on the Gene Howe Wildlife Management Area (WMA) on Lake Marvin Road.
 In mid-November, notification was sent to all neighboring landowners that the new prescribed burn window would extend from Jan.
 1, 2019, to April 1, 2019.